Learn programming for good instead of profit

 Getting something to work temporarily is easier than understanding it

-I guess this was less true before the information revolution, because the only way to find a solution would've been to read the manual of the system you were using, start to finish, which would open your eyes to the correct, robust solution.
+I guess this was less true before the information revolution, because the only way to find a solution would've been to read the manual of the system you were using, which would open your eyes to the correct, robust solution.

 I think the way people learn programming needs to change.
 Programmers need to learn how systems work before they try to build on top of them.
 It won't be as satisfying, because you'll have to do a lot of reading and hard thinking before getting your hands dirty with code, and it's not optimal for getting a job as a programmer, but if you're interested in helping solve these pervasive problems with modern software, this is the way.

-This work in progress will be somewhere between a curriculum and a study guide for everything I believe programmers should understand.
+This work in progress will be somewhere between a curriculum and a study guide for everything I think programmers should understand.
 I link to resources made by others when I don't think I could write a better one myself, or when I haven't had time to do so.
 Also, I sometimes include overlapping resources, because they each contribute some unique information or explanatory angles.

 I recommend starting at some of the basics of computer science.